On the difference of partial theta functions: The middle section

 as desired.

-To illuminate further the relation between \eqn{3} and \eqn{12} we now show how to deduce \eqn{3} from \eqn{12} in a completely elementary, if not entirely trivial, fashion.
-To achieve this we begin with an easily verifiable identity
+To illuminate further the relation between \eqref{eq3} and \eqref{eq4} I now show how to deduce \eqref{eq3} from \eqref{eq4} in a completely elementary, if not entirely trivial, fashion.
+To achieve this I begin with an easily verifiable identity